 Chlorinated Polyvinyl Chloride Piping (CPVC)

-Cross-linked Polyethylene Piping (PEX)
+Cross-Linked Polyethylene Piping (PEX)

 Other Piping Materials

-Galvanized Steel Pipes
+Galvanized Steel Piping

-Stainless Steel Pipes
+Stainless Steel Piping

 Stainless steel pipes are durable but very expensive, even more than copper pipes.
 They are used in areas prone to corrosion, such as coastal environments.
-Stainless steel piping offers the following advantages:
+This material offers the following advantages: